johsteffens/About-Me/README.md

 **Q:** A disorder?
 Please elaborate.<br>
 **A: I've difficulty learning and understanding simply by memorizing things.
 Instead I choose the rather tedious path of learning by studying the underlying problem and reinventing/rediscovering a solution myself.
-Only afterwards I might try to find out if a generally accepted solution already exists.
+Only afterwards I might try to find out if a generally accepted solution already existed.
 When my own result matches, I get a dopamine rush.
 When it differs, one of two cases apply.**

 **Q:** Which two cases?<br>
 **A:**